When a viewer, reader, or player finds the fiction they are perusing to be otherwise fine, but can't... quite... finish...

 "Christ Almighty!
 This movie has more fakeouts than Return of the King!"

-The Thumbelina section of the film Santa and the Ice Cream Bunny.
+The Thumbelina section of Santa and the Ice Cream Bunny.
 It was a standalone film originally, and was repackaged for this as a story that Santa Claus is telling some children after his sleigh gets stuck in the Florida sand.
 It starts with a girl who enters a theme park and visits the Thumbelina section of the park where she's told the story of Thumbelina, making it a story within a story within a story within a story.
 The actual film is absolutely awful, and when the story ends you're really glad.
 We then have footage of the girl leaving the park, and we're then treated to five minutes of clips of people enjoying the park until it finally finishes.
 Then you have to sit through the rest of the Santa Claus plotline!
 Just end already!

 Bad Boys II would seem to logically end around the time when the team captures Tapia's drug and money shipments, gaining enough evidence to have him convicted.
 Instead, Tapiya kidnaps Sid and flees to Cuba, causing the film to go on for another half-hour and leading to a climax where Mike, Marcus and a few other cops go to Cuba, hook up with local resistance fighters, and assault Tapia's heavily fortified mansion.
 Even this takes longer than it should with the gun battle leading to an extended car chase and ending with a standoff outside of Guantanamo Bay.
 However, one may feel MUCH more satisfied to see him get blown up by a mine rather than just getting arrested.